jdavidrcamacho/FCUP_MasterThesisTemplate/README.md

-### FCUP_MasterThesisTemplate ###
+# FCUP_MasterThesisTemplate #

-# Template in latex of the Master's Thesis of FCUP #
+### Template in latex of the Master's Thesis of FCUP ###

+If you are here it means you are now trying to write your first thesis, congrats!

 At start FCUP only gives a powerpoint template to make the cover, as such I show you a trick to put the cover in latex.
+(No!
+I will not help you if you are using Word, grow up and use latex!)

 *1)* Use powerpoint to make the cover and save the result as pdf.